florinenda/WeSplit/README.md

 # WeSplit

-## 📱WeSplit : a easy way to calculate the tip amount and the contributions of each persons, The goal of our app Project is to eliminate the akward moment a the end of your dates.
+## 📱WeSplit : a easy way to calculate the tip amount and the contributions of each others, The goal of our app Project is to eliminate the akward moment a the end of your dates.

 Instructions Checklist: